importstring/tps-robot/readme.md

 1 motion sensor >> E >> front of robot

+### Goal
-Goal: Maze solver with white as the path and black as the boundaries we cannot touch
+Maze solver with white as the path and black as the boundaries we cannot touch

+## Files
+main.py --> all logic is here.